The Advantages of Hydrogen Fuel (And Its Limitations)

 Benefits of Hydrogen Fuel in Heavy-Duty Mobility

 The primary driver behind the adoption and acceleration of hydrogen fuel in heavy-duty mobility is its potential as an eco-friendly substitute for fossil fuels.
+Meeting ambitious net-zero targets remains a significant challenge, if not an impossibility, without a viable alternative to power the engines that drive modern commerce and civilization.

 Energy Efficiency

-One of the key “pros” of hydrogen fuel in heavy-duty mobility is its exceptional energy efficiency.
 Hydrogen-powered vehicles utilize fuel cells to convert hydrogen gas into electricity, which then powers electric motors to propel the vehicle.
 This process offers several efficiency benefits over traditional internal combustion engines and even battery-powered electric vehicles:

 - High Energy Density: Hydrogen fuel has a very high energy density, which means it can store a large amount of energy per unit of mass.
+However, hydrogen’s low volumetric energy density means it must be compressed to use as fuel.

 Renewable Energy Source